aimee-mcneil-melville/ToDo-Full-Stack/README.md

 Use these values to set `userToSave` object.

+_Note: everytime the `App` component renders the `cacheUser` will run.
+This will garuantee that our global state will always have the user's metadata._

 ## 5. Client-side: Allow the user to register and log in/out

 In `client/components/Nav.jsx`, you will need to: